Pulmonx Co. (NASDAQ:LUNG) Receives $11.79 Average PT from Brokerages

-Shares of Pulmonx Co.
-(NASDAQ:LUNG – Get Rating) have been given an average rating of “Hold” by the seven ratings firms that are currently covering the company, MarketBeat.com reports.
-One analyst has rated the stock with a sell rating, two have given a hold rating and three have assigned a buy rating to the company.
-The average 12-month price objective among brokerages that have issued ratings on the stock in the last year is $11.79.
+Pulmonx Co.
+(NASDAQ:LUNG – Get Rating) has earned a consensus rating of “Hold” from the seven analysts that are currently covering the company, MarketBeat.com reports.
+One investment analyst has rated the stock with a sell recommendation, two have issued a hold recommendation and three have issued a buy recommendation on the company.
+The average 1-year price target among brokers that have covered the stock in the last year is $11.79.

-A number of equities research analysts have recently issued reports on LUNG shares.
-Bank of America lowered Pulmonx from a “neutral” rating to an “underperform” rating and set a $8.00 target price on the stock. in a research report on Tuesday, January 3rd.
-Wells Fargo & Company decreased their price target on Pulmonx from $13.50 to $6.00 and set an “equal weight” rating for the company in a research note on Monday, December 12th.
-Canaccord Genuity Group decreased their target price on Pulmonx from $31.00 to $16.00 and set a “buy” rating for the company in a research note on Friday, November 4th.
-Morgan Stanley dropped their target price on Pulmonx from $14.00 to $9.50 and set an “equal weight” rating for the company in a report on Friday, January 6th.
-Finally, Citigroup raised Pulmonx from a “neutral” rating to a “buy” rating and dropped their target price for the stock from $14.00 to $10.00 in a report on Monday, December 12th.
+A number of analysts have recently weighed in on LUNG shares.
+Piper Sandler dropped their target price on shares of Pulmonx from $25.00 to $13.00 and set an “overweight” rating for the company in a report on Friday, November 4th.
+Wells Fargo & Company dropped their target price on shares of Pulmonx from $13.50 to $6.00 and set an “equal weight” rating for the company in a report on Monday, December 12th.
+Citigroup upgraded shares of Pulmonx from a “neutral” rating to a “buy” rating and dropped their target price for the stock from $14.00 to $10.00 in a report on Monday, December 12th.
+Canaccord Genuity Group dropped their target price on shares of Pulmonx from $31.00 to $16.00 and set a “buy” rating for the company in a report on Friday, November 4th.
+Finally, Morgan Stanley lowered their price objective on shares of Pulmonx from $14.00 to $9.50 and set an “equal weight” rating for the company in a report on Friday, January 6th.

-In other Pulmonx news, Director Richard Ferrari acquired 5,438 shares of Pulmonx stock in a transaction that occurred on Tuesday, November 8th.
-The shares were bought at an average price of $5.31 per share, with a total value of $28,875.78.
-Following the completion of the purchase, the director now directly owns 30,035 shares in the company, valued at approximately $159,485.85.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Over the last ninety days, insiders sold 5,755 shares of company stock worth $34,127.
+In other news, Director Richard Ferrari purchased 5,438 shares of Pulmonx stock in a transaction that occurred on Tuesday, November 8th.
+The stock was bought at an average price of $5.31 per share, with a total value of $28,875.78.
+Following the completion of the transaction, the director now directly owns 30,035 shares of the company’s stock, valued at $159,485.85.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Insiders sold 5,755 shares of company stock valued at $34,127 over the last 90 days.
 Corporate insiders own 8.50% of the company’s stock.

 Institutional Investors Weigh In On Pulmonx